ceari/edacc_web/specification.rst

 *Solver submission:*
 Competitors submit their solvers to the system using the web interface.
 They have to provide a name, version number, authors, a binary and the code.
 Command line parameters of solvers can be specified aswell.
+When creating the experiments, organizers can then use the specified parameters to create the solver configurations.
 Additionally, a solver has to be assigned to one or more competition categories as defined by the organizers in the previous phase.